When Chatbots Accommodate: What AI Companions Optimize for in Vulnerable Conversations

 From Vũng Tàu, Việt Nam 🇻🇳.
 Based in Los Angeles, CA 🇺🇸.

 I'm a Computer Science PhD candidate at the USC Information Sciences Institute, advised by Luca Luceri (SIGNALS Lab) and Kristina Lerman.
-This summer I'm an incoming Anthropic AI Safety Fellow, working on research that advances AI alignment and safety.
+I'm currently an Anthropic AI Safety Fellow, and this fall I'll join Character.AI as a Research Engineer Intern on the AI Safety & Alignment team.

 I work on AI alignment and safety, with a current focus on the shift from AI-as-assistant to AI-as-companion.